xenserver/python-libs/README.md

 They are intented for use in XenServer and XCP-ng Dom0 only and deal with logging, Hardware/PCI, networking, and other Dom0 tasks.

-The pip package name is `python-libs` which is also the rpm package name in XenServer.
+The package name is `python-libs` which is also the `rpm` package name in XenServer.
 XCP-ng packages it as [xcp-python-libs](https://github.com/xcp-ng-rpms/xcp-python-libs) ([koji](https://koji.xcp-ng.org/packageinfo?packageID=400)).